thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

 _Execution attributes_ are objects that are contributed by the dialect to the execution arguments during the processing of templates.
-These are objects –usually utility objects– that will be made available to processors during their execution.
+These are objects
+---usually utility objects--- that will be made available to processors during their execution.
 Note that these objects will not appear at the variable context, and will be only visible internally.